AdobeDocs/journeys.en/help/using/action/working-with-adobe-campaign.md

 >[!NOTE]
 >
 >Adobe Campaign Standard Transactional Messaging has a scale of 50 000 messages per hour maximum across channels for a given instance.
-To reduce de risk of overloading, we recommend that you setup a **capping rule** for the Campaign Standard integration.
+To reduce the risk of overloading, we recommend that you setup a **capping rule** for the Campaign Standard integration.
 >
 >Read more about transactional messaging SLAs in [Adobe Campaign Standard Product Description](https://helpx.adobe.com/legal/product-descriptions/campaign-standard.html).